Aashish12321/Novel-Navigator-Frontend/README.md

 # Novel-Navigator-vite
-Frontend for the Book Recommendation App: Novel Navigator React App created with vite for faster development experience.
+Frontend for the Book Recommendation App: Novel Navigator.
+React App created with vite for faster development experience.

 **Dependencies**